Praqma/k8s-probes-demo/README.md

 # About
 This repository contains support files to create a very simple and small Docker container image, which can be used to demonstrate how Kubernetes probes work.
-The same container image can be used as a simple container running NGINX web server on port 80, and the same can be used to run a so-called "trouble-maker" (as side-car) which tries to disrupt the readiness probes being run in the main container.
+The same container image can be used as a simple container running NGINX web server on port 80, and the same can be used to run a so-called "troublemaker" (as side-car) which tries to disrupt the readiness probes being run in the main container.

-The readiness probe is assumed to be "GET /probecheck.txt" .
+The readiness probe is assumed to be "GET /readinesscheck.txt" .

 # How to use this image: